SaxySam/Git_Instructions/README.md

 Merge conflicts can be resolved using both the Visual Studio Code UI and the terminal; however, the UI gives a much better visual representation of what files are conflicting, as well as viewing possible errors that could come as a result of merging.
 This provides ***much easier*** control over which parts of a file to accept in a merge.
 As such, it is highly recommended to resolve merge conflicts this way.

-> To reset or restart a merge, you can select the search bar at the top of the window and type `> git abort merge` to reset your directory back to the state it was in before the merge was started.
+> To reset or restart a merge, you can execute *Control + Shift + Period | Command + Shift + Period* or select the select the search bar at the top of the window and type `> "git abort merge"` to reset your directory back to the state it was in before the merge was started.

 ### Dealing with Merge Conflicts using the Visual Studio Code UI

 Visual Studio Code has two methods of resolving merge conflicts: the *Inline Merge Editor* or the *Three-Way Merge Editor*.

-#### Inline Editor Method
+#### In-Line Editor Method

 The *Inline Merge Editor* will open the affected file and highlight differences within the file in either <span style="background-color:aquamarine;color:dimgrey"> green (Aquamarine)</span> for local changes - labelled "*(Current Change)*", or <span style="background-color:cornflowerblue;color:white">blue (Cornflower Blue)</span> for incoming changes - labelled "*(Incoming Change)*".